-Short BioIn September 2009 I joined the Department of Nuclear Science and Engineering at MIT as an Assistant Professor, where I lead the Quantum Engineering Group (QEG).
+Short BioIn September 2009 I joined the Department of Nuclear Science and Engineering at MIT, where I am now an Associate Professor, leading the Quantum Engineering Group (QEG).

 I have been a PostDoc at ITAMP, working on physical implementations of quantum information processing devices and their quantum control.

 I obtained my Ph.D. in 2006 at the Department of Nuclear Science and Engineering at the Massachusetts Institute of Technology.
 My Ph.D. work was on Quantum Information Processing (QIP) with Prof. David Cory.
 Topics of my dissertation include QIP devices (simulation and metrology devices) with solid state Nuclear Magnetic Resonance (NMR) and control of logical qubits in liquid state NMR.

 Prior to that, I completed my undergraduate and master degrees at the Politecnico di Milano (Milan, Italy) and at the Ecole Central Paris (France).
 22.51 Quantum Theory of Radiation Interactions